Knutakir/IT2810-Project-4/README.md

 # Project 4

+Mountain Finder is a website with over 1000 mountains with height over 2000 meters.
+You can search, sort and filter the mountains, and by clicking a specific mountain in the list, a modal appears with detailed mountain data.
+In this modal, you can rate the chosen mountain from 1-5, and see the total score.
+The mountain is rated by clicking the number of stars wanted.
+You can only rate once for every phone (or download instance).

 ## Install and Run

 The client is set up to use the server on the VM, to use your own server with database ...